Canon 350D vs 80D

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 350D does not offer wifi capability.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the 350D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 350D was succeeded by the Canon 400D.
+Both the 350D and the 80D have been discontinued, but can regularly be found used on eBay.
+The 350D was replaced by the Canon 400D, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 350D or the Canon 80D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 350D:

 - More compact: Is smaller (127x94mm vs 139x105mm) and thus needs less room in the bag.